MaterialMan/CHARC-concept/Support files/RoR architecture/ReadMe.txt

 This folder features the RoR architecture which can also be run as standalone script.

-See Evolve_ROR.m to evolve an RoR for a particular task.
+See _evolve_RoR.m_ to evolve an RoR for a particular task.